-1. Accessing Registration via ZAGWEB: The social security number or eight (8) digit student ID number and a six (6) digit PIN give access to ZAGWEB.
+1. Accessing Registration via ZAGWEB: The eight (8) digit student ID number and a six (6) digit PIN give access to ZAGWEB.
 We advise students to change their PIN numbers to a six (6) digit number that can easily be remembered.
 Changes to a PIN can be made as often as desired.
 Students (undergraduates only) must be released for registration by their advisor in order to access registration during their designated registration time period.
 Students should visit their advisor after mid term week and prior to the beginning of registration to get their mid-term grades, discuss their schedule for the next semester and be released for registration.
 Once the registration schedule is completed students can see their assigned registration time by logging into ZAGWEB and clicking on 'Student & Financial Aid' - 'Registration' - 'Check Your Registration Status'.
 The Registrar's Office will also email the registration schedule to current students and students can determine their registration time based on the number of completed credits.

 2. Looking Up Classes To Add via ZAGWEB: Students are able to view available classes in ZAGWEB after their advisor releases them for registration.
 Students can view available classes by logging into ZAGWEB and click on 'Student & Financial Aid' - 'Registration' - 'Look-Up Classes to Add'.
 Students can search for classes by department as well as various attributes (Service Learning, Social Justice, etc.) by clicking on the Advanced Search option.
 Classes that are available to a student to add will have a box that can be checked in the 'Select' column located to the left of the CRN for the course.
 Classes that are not available to the student to add may list one of the following error codes in the 'Select' column:

 |NR||Not Available for Registration|